 - Integrate seamlessly: Upgrading to new software shouldn’t require an overhaul of your entire IT setup.
 Instead, check if the new software can complement your existing infrastructure – which is essential for cutting costs and minimizing downtime.

-- Assess operation quality: It’s worth comparing the quality of cloud and on-premise data security of a dedicated cloud provider.
+- Assess operational quality: It’s worth comparing the quality of cloud and on-premise data security with a dedicated cloud provider.
 You should also check how their team is staffed and if someone is always available to assist you.

-- Review security policy: Data security is an organization’s primary requirement.
-Ensure you review the cloud provider’s security and privacy policies and comply with your company policies.
+- Review security policies: Data security is an organization’s primary requirement.
+Ensure you review the cloud provider’s security and privacy policies and comply with your company’s policies.

 Finally, to calculate your costs and determine the optimization level, you could use the total cost ownership (TCO) calculator or a similar service to estimate your cost savings over a specific interval.